skulumba/digital-resume/resume.md

 **Software Engineer Intern**  @ [FINS](https://www.fins.com.tr/Default.asp),Istanbul,Turkey 06/2015 – 09/2015
 - Developed new features such as e-mail notifications in PHP for the company's e-commerce website and enhanced existing user by modifying CSS.
-- Built new web forms in Php/My SQL and integrated them to the company’s website which helped get rid of paper-based filing
+- Built new web forms in Php/My SQL and integrated them to the company’s website which helped get rid of paper-based filing.
 - **Tech Used** : HTML/CSS and PHP

 ### Education